By Eduardo J. Mejias, Orlando Family Law Attorney

 Actual DCF Practices Beyond the Black Letter Of The Law

-Here I provide insights into (a) what drives DCF, and if you are listed as an offending parent, (b) what to do to properly adapt to it requirements to help you get back together with your child.
+Here I provide insights into: (1) what drives DCF, and if you are listed as an offending parent, (2) what to do to properly adapt to its requirements so as to help you get back together with your children.

 A Case That Illustrate What Drives DCF

 A recent courtroom experience reminded me why most private family law attorneys avoid dependency cases like the Zika virus.
 My client, the father of a young son, raised his son to the best of his ability during his child’s short life.
 Even after the relationship between my client and the mother of the child fell apart, he continued to play an active role in raising his son.

 Despite working 50 to 60 hours per week, he consistently spent quality time with him, and supported him financially.
 There were no hints of physical or verbal abuse, neglect, or substance abuse surrounding my client.
-Yet, he found himself listed as an offending parent in a dependency case.
+Yet, he found himself listed as an offending parent in a child dependency case.

 The Department made numerous factually-based allegations in the petition for child dependency about the mother’s drug addictions.
 But it only accused my client of one thing: When he was offered to be his son’s primary caregiver several months ago at the shelter hearing, he declined.
 In the eyes of the Department of Children and Families, this one act constituted “abandonment”.